containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 Depending on the output of the command, you might have extra steps to do.

-- Client's version and server's side version >= v4.7.0: Nothing to do, wasm support is already there using the wasmedge runtime by default.
+- Client's version and server's side version >= v4.7.0: Nothing to do, Wasm support is already there using the wasmedge runtime by default.
 - Client's version >= 4.6.0 but server's side version < 4.7.
 You need to create a new podman machine using the command podman machine init --now wasm
 - Old client/old server (< 4.7.0) or podman not being installed: follow the getting started at [podman.io](https://podman.io)

 </TabItem>
 <TabItem value="mac" label="macOS">
-On macOS, the support of wasm runtime is not included by default.
-The podman machine is using Fedora CoreOS and crun/wasm integration is only available in the next stream channel but by default podman machines are using testing channel.
+On macOS, the support of Wasm runtime is not included by default.
+The podman machine is using Fedora CoreOS and crun/Wasm integration is only available in the next stream channel but by default podman machines are using testing channel.

 - Option 1: use next channel of Fedora CoreOS
   You need to create a compliant machine first by running podman machine init command using next as image-path so it'll fetch the next channel Fedora CoreOS instead of the latest testing binaries.

-  Here is the command to create and start a new podman machine including WASM:
+  Here is the command to create and start a new podman machine including Wasm:

   ```shell-session
   $ podman machine init --cpus 2 --memory 2048 --image-path next --now